 In the morning you need to catch a minibus or tuk-tuk to Thai Immigration about 7kms south of Chiang Khong.
 The price is normally around 50 Bt per person.
 Your hotel can arrange this for you, but make sure you tell them the night before.

 Now on the final leg of getting there, you’ll feel a sense of excitement and a little intrepidation as you are about to depart overland, and let the adventure finally begin.

 After you have exited Thai Immigration you catch a bus (40 Bt/person + a baggage charge) across the bridge to Lao Immigration in Huay Xai where you need to complete a visa and arrival card (See our Lao Immigration page for costs and visa eligibility details and a copy of the Lao Immigration card you can download and use).
 Opening hours at Huay Xai Immigration are 0600 – 2200.
 It pays to leave your hotel no later than 0800 as it’s not uncommon to wait 45 to 90 minutes at Lao Immigration if several buses arrive at once.

-After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will meet you inside Immigration, facilitate clearances and have transport to the port waiting.
+After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will meet you at Immigration, facilitate clearances and have transport to the port waiting.

-If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the port at Huay Xai (about 12kms away) and buy a slow boat ticket to Ban Lad Khammune.
+If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the slow boat port at Huay Xai (about 12kms away) and buy a slow boat ticket to Ban Lad Khammune.
 Then look for the number of your public ferry boat and tell the captain you want to be dropped off at Ban Lad Khammune the next day.
 Tuk-tuk cost is about 200 Bt (~US$7).